limonsafayet/Web-Scraping-in-Python/README.md

 ### In nike.py

 Here first set google as starting page and type ***"nike"*** in the search box.
 Then press Enter and click on the link corresponding to Nike.
 After that create a wait time for the entire page to load.
 Then click on **Sell** and close the popup.
 Then started **Infinite Scrolling**.
 When it reached the bottom of that page then scraped data using ***Beautifulsoup*** and stored those data into Scraped-Data folder in CSV format.

+### In union_los_angeles.py

+Here from (https://store.unionlosangeles.com/collections/outerwear) this website data are scraped.
+First using selenium go to that website,  wait time for the entire page to load.
+Then started **Infinite Scrolling**.
+When it reached the bottom of that page then scraped data using ***Beautifulsoup*** and stored those data into Scraped-Data folder in CSV format.